rabblerouser/core/README.md

         git clone https://github.com/rabblerouser/core.git

 3. Start a Docker container to develop in (this also starts containers for dependent services):

-        ./go.sh # For Mac/Linux
+        # For macOS and GNU+Linux:
+        ./go.sh

         # Windows not supported yet :(

-4. Install/compile the project, seed the database, run the tests, then start the app
+4. Set up the Rabble Rouser app:

+        # Install/compile the project.
         yarn

+        # Seed the database.
         yarn seed

+        # Run the test suite.
         yarn test

+        # Start the app.
         yarn start

 5. Verify that the app works:

   1. Register a new member at `http://localhost:3000`

-  2. Log in at `http://localhost:3000/login`, with `superadmin@rabblerouser.team`/`password1234`
+  2. Log in at `http://localhost:3000/login`, with
+     `superadmin@rabblerouser.team`/`password1234`

 ## Bonus commands